medialab/minet/docs/cli.md

 Collects data from Facebook.

 optional arguments:
   -h, --help                             show this help message and exit

 actions:
-  {comments,post-stats,url-likes}  Action to perform to collect data on Facebook
+  {comments,posts,post-stats,url-likes}  Action to perform to collect data on Facebook

 ```